Dental Procedures At Your Local Dentist Vancouver Downtown

 For one or more missing teeth, dental bridges literally “bridge the gap” between the missing tooth and the tooth on either side.
 Read More

 When someone has infected tissues in the tooth pulp it can cause severe pain and eventually lead to tooth loss.
 Root canal therapy is designed to remove infected tissue with the goal of saving the tooth.

 TMJ disorders can be the source of a variety of painful symptoms, from headaches to ear and neck pain.
 A misaligned bite, bruxism (teeth grinding), and other factors can put stress on the temporomandibular joint (TMJ).

 We are confident in our treatment of complex cases; however, we do consult with specialists and refer our patients when we see the need.

 Is the area of dentistry that deals with the tooth pulp and the tissues surrounding the root of a tooth.
 We refer all our endodontic work to a specialist.

-In the 21st century this involves both natural teeth and dental implants.
+In the 21st century, this involves both natural teeth and dental implants.
 The supporting tissues are known as the periodontium, which includes the gingival (gums), alveolar bone, cementum, and the periodontal ligament.
 The word comes from the Greek words peri meaning around and odons meaning tooth.
-Literally taken, it means study of that which is “around the tooth”.
+Literally taken, it means a study of that which is “around the tooth”.
 We perform simpler implant cases and refer the more complex cases to a Periodontist.

 This is the removal of a tooth from the mouth.
 Extractions are performed for a wide variety of reasons, including tooth decay that has destroyed enough tooth structure to prevent restoration.
 Extractions of impacted or problematic wisdom teeth are also routinely performed, as are extractions of some permanent teeth to make space for orthodontic treatment.